Circle actions on four dimensional almost complex manifolds with discrete fixed point sets: Introduction and statements of main results

+Let $M$ be a 4-dimensional compact connected manifold, complex or symplectic.
+Let the circle act on $M$, preserving the given structure.
+Suppose that the fixed point set is non-empty and discrete.
+If $M$ is complex, in \cite{CHK}, Carrell, Howard, and Kosniowski classified the fixed point data of $M$.
+If $M$ is symplectic, the fixed point data is classified by Ahara-Hattori \cite{AhHa}, Audin \cite{Au}, and Karshon \cite{Ka}.
+When $M$ is complex or symplectic, the Todd genus of $M$ is equal to 1.
+The Todd genus $\textrm{Todd}(M)$ of $M$ is equal to the number of fixed points of index 0; see Theorem \ref{t21}.
+Therefore, as an application of Theorem \ref{t01}, we recover the classifications of the fixed point data, of a circle action on a compact complex (or symplectic) 4-manifold with a discrete fixed point set.

+\begin{theo} For $1 \leq i \leq k$, let $\{a_i,b_i\}$ be an unordered pair of relatively prime non-zero integers.
+There exists an effective circle action on a 4-dimensional compact, connected manifold $M$, complex or symplectic, with $k$ fixed points with weights $\{a_i,b_i\}_{i=1}^k$ if and only if the following hold.

+\begin{enumerate}[(1)] \item The number of weights that are $+1$ at fixed points of index $j$ is equal to the number of weights that are $-1$ at fixed points of index $j+1$ for $j \in \{0,1\}$. \item Given an integer $w > 1$ and a relatively prime integer $x$, the following sets have the same cardinality. \begin{enumerate}[(a)] \item Fixed points with one weight $+w$ and the other equal to $x$ modulo $w$. \item Fixed points with one weight $-w$ and the other equal to $x$ modulo $w$. \end{enumerate} \item There is exactly one fixed point whose weights are all positive. \end{enumerate} \end{theo}

-Another application of Theorem \ref{t11} is the classification of a semi-free circle action on a compact almost complex manifold with a discrete fixed point set.
-In \cite{TW}, Tolman and Weitsman proved that if the circle acts semi-freely on a $2n$-dimensional compact almost copmlex manifold with a discrete fixed point set, $N_i=N_0 \cdot {n \choose i}$ for $0 \leq i \leq n$.
-As a consequence, they proved that if the circle acts symplectically and semi-freely on a compact symplectic manifold $M$ with a non-empty discrete fixed point set, the action must be Hamiltonian (and hence the Todd genus of $M$ is equal to 1), and the fixed point data is the same as that of a diagonal action on the product of $S^2$'s, on each of which the circle acts by rotation.
+We discuss semi-free circle actions on compact almost complex manifolds with discrete fixed point sets.
+In \cite{TW}, Tolman and Weitsman proved that if the circle acts semi-freely on a $2n$-dimensional compact almost complex manifold with a discrete fixed point set, the number of fixed points of index $i$, denoted as $N_i$, satisfies $N_i=N_0 \cdot {n \choose i}$ for $0 \leq i \leq n$.
+As a consequence, they proved that if the circle acts symplectically and semi-freely on a compact symplectic manifold $M$ with a non-empty discrete fixed point set, the action must be Hamiltonian (and hence the Todd genus of $M$ is equal to 1), and the fixed point data matches that of a diagonal action on the product of $S^2$'s, on each of which the circle acts by rotation.
 In particular, there are exactly $2^n$ fixed points.
 Feldman \cite{Fe} and Li \cite{L} reproved this.
-In this paper, we prove the converse of the above statement; given any positive integers $k$ and $n>1$, we construct a semi-free circle action on a $2n$-dimensional compact connected almost complex manifold $M$ with a discrete fixed point set such that $\textrm{Todd}(M)=k$, and $M$ has precisely $k \cdot 2^n$ fixed points.
+In this paper, we prove the converse of the above statement; given any positive integers $k$ and $n>1$, we construct a semi-free circle action on a $2n$-dimensional compact connected almost complex manifold $M$ with a discrete fixed point set such that $\textrm{Todd}(M)=k$ and $M$ has precisely $k \cdot 2^n$ fixed points.
 Therefore, our result can be viewed as a generalization of the result for semi-free symplectic circle actions by \cite{TW} to almost complex manifolds.